Bomjan/FoP/README.md

-# This is FoP repo. thanks for reading🤣
+# This is FoP repo. thanks for reading ❤️